anshita195/Makers_2023/README.md

 # Makers_2023
-A basic mullti client chat room server created using socket programming in python.
+A basic multi-client chat room server created using socket programming in python.

 To run the project, download both the server.py and client.py